Vyogami/uni/amity-basic-simulation-lab/open-ended/README.md

 |8\.|<p>Read a color (RGB) image in Matlab/Octave. </p><p>(Use Nemo.PNG available in Files Tab of this team)</p><p>a) Plot the red, green and blue channel on separate plots.
 Use subplot.</p><p>b) Select a suitable channel for thresholding the foreground.
 Plot the histogram of this channel.</p><p>c) Use thresholding to convert the image to black and white image and plot it.</p><p></p>|
 |9\.|Given the data about Blood Pressure and Cholesterol for 20 patients, using k-means clustering to group the patients into having high risk of heart attack and those having low risk of heart attack.|

-### Reference for Experiment 9
+### Reference for Project 9
 |Column 1|Column 2|
 | :- | :- |
 |Blood Pressure|Cholesterol|

 ## References

-The `references/` directory contains reference materials for the course, including the open-ended report format, open-ended Experiments in docx format etc
+The `references/` directory contains reference materials for the course, including the open-ended report format, open-ended Projects in docx format etc

-For further information, please refer to the individual `README.md` files located in the subdirectories for each experiment.
+For further information, please refer to the individual `README.md` files located in the subdirectories for each project.